 A) A simple daily play recipe

-- Use wand toys to trigger prey drive.
+- Use wand toys or movement that triggers prey drive

-- End with a tiny snack (hunt → eat → rest).
+- End with a tiny snack or meal cue when possible

-If your cat’s grooming routine is suffering because weight makes it hard to reach areas, keep brushing gentle and routine-based: how often to groom your cat.
+If your cat’s weight is making grooming harder, keep brushing gentle and routine-based: how often to groom your cat.

 8) Tracking progress + troubleshooting plateaus